Infineon/mtb-example-btsdk-hal-low-power/README.md

 ### Software Setup

 This code example consists of two parts: a client and a server.
-For the client, download and install the LightBlue Connect App for [iOS](https://apps.apple.com/us/app/lightblue/id557428110) or [Android](https://play.google.com/store/apps/details?id=com.punchthrough.lightblueexplorer&gl=US).
+For the client, download and install the LightBlue App for [iOS](https://apps.apple.com/us/app/lightblue/id557428110) or [Android](https://play.google.com/store/apps/details?id=com.punchthrough.lightblueexplorer&gl=US).

-Scan the following QR codes from your mobile phone to download the LightBlue Connect App.
+Scan the following QR codes from your mobile phone to download the LightBlue App.

 ![AppQR](./images/QR.PNG)